visitbethel/docker-enabler/README.md

 1. Install ***Docker 1.2.0*** or ***Docker 1.3.0*** runtime
     * See [Install Docker] for details
-2. Configure ***Password-less sudo*** or non-sudo access to run Docker CLI commands and Remote API to avoid password prompting:
+2. Configure ***Password-less sudo*** or non-root Docker access to run Docker CLI commands and Remote API to avoid password prompting:
-    * See [Password-less sudo] for details
+    * See [Non-root Docker access] for details
     * If sudo is not required, the password-less requirement still holds
 3. Configure ***Docker Remote API*** to run a TCP port
     * See [Configure Docker Remote API] for details